Gkcloud5/Better-future/05-Interview Point of view/03-AWS Interview questions/01-Some questions asked in AWS.md

 ### Example Questions:

 1. How do u secure a website running on a server
-2. How would you design a secure server.
+2. How would you design a secure server to host a website
 3. What commands used to check memory
 4. What is network troubleshooting commands
 5. How do you make a program run on startup